jake-pauls/surf/api/README.md

 * `server` - This should be ran on a server or a local network to open communication via the surf API

 ### Compiler ABI Warning
 Note that this solution is improvised and hacky.
-Specifically, this is meant to hack around the inability to compile OCaml in an MSVC environment - as a result, please ensure that the environment you run OCaml with is used for compiling the **server** portion of this project.
+Specifically, this is meant to hack around my inability to compile OCaml in an MSVC environment - as a result, please ensure that the environment you run OCaml with is used for compiling the **server** portion of this project.
 Inversely, the compiler being used to run the client interfacing with surf should also build the API's client library.

 ### Compilation
 Compiling and running the server or building the client library have been abstracted to be fairly straightforward in the right environment.
 Once completed, there should be a build folder containing both a `client` and a `server` folder with the required static and shared libraries to both run the server and link a potential client.